pyccel/pyccel/developer_docs/order_docs.md

 ## Pyccel's C code

-In `Pyccel`'s C code, we aim to replicate `Numpy`'s indexing/printing and memory layout conventions.
+In Pyccel's C code, we aim to replicate Numpy's indexing/printing and memory layout conventions.

 ### Ordering in C code

-Multidimensional arrays in `C` code are flattened into a one dimensional array, `strides` and `shape` are used to navigate this array (unlike `Numpy`. `Pyccel`'s strides use 'number of elements' instead of 'number of bytes' as a unit)
+Multidimensional arrays in `C` code are flattened into a one dimensional array, `strides` and `shape` are used to navigate this array (unlike Numpy, Pyccel's strides use 'number of elements' instead of 'number of bytes' as a unit)
 While the `order_c ndarrays` only require a simple copy to be populated, `order_f` array creation requires slightly different steps.

 Example: